 - “Academy Awards’ Best Foreign Language Film Rules: Samuel Goldwyn Jr. Speaks Out.”

 - “Sidney Lumet Movies: Academy Finally Honors 5-Time Oscar-Nominated Filmmaker.”

 - “Culture Clash Movies Top Socially Conscious European Film Awards.”

 - “Pro-Euthanasia Drama Is Spanish Academy Awards’ Record-Breaking Winner.”

 Academy of Motion Picture Arts and Sciences website.

 Gael García Bernal and Rodrigo De la Serna The Motorcycle Diaries image: Focus Features.

 Image of Zhang Ziyi in Best Foreign Language Film Oscar hopeful House of Flying Daggers: Sony Pictures Classics.

-“Foreign Language Film Oscar Orphans Include 2 Acclaimed Bernal Movies” last updated in October 2020.
+“Foreign Language Film Oscar Orphans Include 2 Acclaimed Gael García Bernal Movies” last updated in December 2020.